adamfed7/TartakApp/README.md

 ## General info
-This project is a simple warehouse and store management application.
+This project is a simple warehouse and shop management application.
 This app allows you to manage the product in the shop and warehouse.
-You can send the product from warehouse to store too.
+You can send the product from warehouse to shop too.
 This application includes login panel.

 ## Scheme